nodejs/node/doc/api/modules.markdown

 to `module.exports`.
 As with any variable, if you assign a new value to it, it is no longer bound to the previous value.

-To illustrate the behaviour, imagine this hypothetical implementation of `require()`:
+To illustrate the behavior, imagine this hypothetical implementation of `require()`:

     function require(...) {